ttab/ttspec/README.md

 ttninjs change history
 ======================

+* 2018-02-21 Spec upgraded to conform to json-schema draft-04
 * 2017-09-05 Additions and updates to support pages and calendar items
 * 2017-05-24 Added type 'component'
 * 2017-03-05 Changed `job` from uri to string